-This section summarizes the information given in Appendices 2 through 6.
+This section summarizes the information given in Appendices 2 through 8.
 It gives the symbols used in the statistical analyses, the components of Type A standard uncertainty that they represent, and a table of values obtained for these components for five of the SRM levels.
-It also gives a summary of the Type A standard uncertainty values for wafer center averages and for individual values on the 5 mm and 10 mm radius circles for both resistivity and sheet resistance.
+It also gives a summary of the Type A standard uncertainty values for wafer-center averages and for individual values on the 5 mm and 10 mm radius circles for both resistivity and sheet resistance.
+The nominal resistivity for each of the SRMs is given in Table 1 of Appendix 1.